kaanon/gulp-compile-handlebars/readme.md

 - __batch__ : Javascript array of filepaths to use as partials
 - __helpers__: javascript functions to stand in for helpers used in the handlebars files
 - __compile__: compile options.
 See [handlebars reference](http://handlebarsjs.com/reference.html#base-compile) for possible values
+- __templateComments__: render start and end comments when including partials.
+This can be useful when using as a static site generator.
+Ignored if not set.
+    - __templateComments.start__: comment to use at the beginning of the partial
+    - __templateComments.end__: comment to use at the end of the partial

 ## handlebars.Handlebars